gavic007/jsonDataProcessingLab/README.md

 You should add these as issues and milest
         <button type="submit" class="btn btn-primary" ng-click=ones on your github repository to help keep track of them.

 > As an administrator I would like to display a list of all students, ordered alphabetically by last name, first name.
+(DONE)

 > As an administrator I would like to display a list of all students, ordered by date of birth.
+(DONE)

 > As an administrator, I would like to display a list of all students, ordered by the number of credits that they have successfully completed (i.e. excluding the in-progress credits and grade F courses).

 > As an administrator I would like to view a list of students based on their major(s).
+(DONE)

 > As an administrator I would like to view detailed information for an individual student.